wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***5. What have you gained from this experience?***

 I gained a lot, social & technical wise.

 The diverse participants attract me to challenge my communication skill, while the technical workshops keep me updated with current industry situation.

+Nothing better than getting updated and having more friends at the same time.

 ***6. Do you like Penang and why do you like it?***